sapran/raptor/README.md

 "Install semgrep"
 "Set my ANTHROPIC_API_KEY to [your-key]"

+**devcontainer**
+# 4. Get the devcontainer
+A devcontainer with all prerequisites pre-installed is available.
+Open in VS Code or any of its forks with command Dev Container: Open Folder in Container, or build with docker: docker build -f .devcontainer/Dockerfile -t raptor-devcontainer:latest ..

+Runs with --privileged flag for rr.

+# 5. Notes
+The devcontainer is massive (~6GB), starting with Microsoft Python 3.12 massive devcontainer and adding static analysis, fuzzing and browser automation tools.

-# 4. Start RAPTOR
+# 6. Getting started with RAPTOR
 Just say "hi" to get started
-Try /analyze on one of our tests /tests/data
+Try /analyze on one of our tests in /tests/data
 ```

 **See:** `docs/CLAUDE_CODE_USAGE.md` for complete guide